 One of America's most provocative public intellectuals, Cornel West has been a champion for racial justice since childhood.
 His writing, speaking, and teaching weave together the traditions of the black Baptist Church, progressive politics, and jazz.
-The New York Times has praised his "ferocious moral vision."Currently the Class of 1943 Professor at Princeton University, Dr. West burst onto the national scene in 1993 with his bestselling book, Race Matters, a searing analysis of racism in American democracy.
+The New York Times has praised his "ferocious moral vision."
+Dr. West burst onto the national scene in 1993 with his bestselling book, Race Matters, a searing analysis of racism in American democracy.
 Race Matters has become a contemporary classic, selling more than half a million copies to date.
 In West's long awaited life story, BROTHER WEST: Living and Loving Out Loud, he offers a compelling exploration of his heart behind the human mind.
 Themes include Faith, Family, Philosophy, Love and Service.
 Cornel West has published 19 other books and has edited 13 texts.
 West also offers commentary weekly on The Tavis Smiley Show from PRI (Public Radio International).Dr.
 West graduated magna cum laude from Harvard University and has a Ph.D. from Princeton.